Matt-A-Bennett/Matt-A-Bennett.github.io/numpy_from_scratch/addition_subtraction.md

 {% endhighlight %}

 <div style="text-align: justify">
-In the case of the subtraction, we can simply reverse the signs for the second matrix by applying a scalar multiplication with -1 and then call the add method, thus achieving a subtraction.
+<p>In the case of the subtraction, we can simply reverse the signs for the second
+matrix by applying a scalar multiplication with -1 and then call the add method, thus achieving a subtraction.</p>
 </div>

 {% highlight python %}